appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ###  Send scope with refresh token

 <dd>
-The _Send scope with refresh token_ setting is available only for Authorization code grant type, and determines whether to include the scopes with the refresh token when requesting a new access token.
-Some OAuth providers require a client application, which is requesting an access token using a refresh token, to include scopes in the authorization request.
+The _Send scope with refresh token_ setting is available only for the Authorization code grant type and determines whether to include the scopes with the refresh token when requesting a new access token.
+Some OAuth providers require a client application, which requests an access token using a refresh token, to include scopes in the authorization request.
 These scopes indicate the specific actions or resources the application needs access to when generating a new access token.
 In such cases, you need to configure this setting so that Appsmith includes the original scopes, defined as part of the [Scopes](#scopes) parameter in the authorization request for generating a new access token using a refresh token.
 </dd>

 ###   Send client credentials with (on refresh token)

 <dd>
-The _Send client credentials with (on refresh token)_ setting is available only for Authorization code grant type, and determines how Appsmith can share the client credentials (client ID and client secret) when communicating with the OAuth 2.0 authorization server for requesting a new access token using a refresh token.
+The _Send client credentials with (on refresh token)_ setting is available only for the Authorization code grant type.
+It determines how Appsmith can share the client credentials (client ID and client secret) when communicating with the OAuth 2.0 authorization server for requesting a new access token using a refresh token.
 The available options are:

-* **Body** - When selected, the client credentials are directly added in the request body as parameters.
+* **Body** - When selected, the client credentials are directly added to the request body as parameters.
 Typically, you add the client ID and client secret as form parameters in a URL-encoded or JSON-encoded request body as shown below:

  <ZoomImage src="/img/rest-api-form-encoded.png" alt="Client ID and secret sent as form URL encoded." caption="Client ID and secret sent as form URL encoded" />

-* **Header** - When selected, the client ID and client secret are merged into a unified string and included in the Authorization header and uses the Basic Authentication encryption.
-This amalgamated string, consisting of the client ID and client secret separated by a colon, is then encoded in base64.
-Subsequently, this encoded string is prefixed with the term _Basic_.
+* **Header** - When selected, Appsmith merges the client ID and client secret into a unified string separated by a colon, uses the Basic Authentication (base64) encryption,  prefixed with the term _Basic_, and adds it in the Authorization header.

   For example, if the client ID is `my_client_id` and the client secret is `my_client_secret`, the resulting string after concatenation and base64 encoding would be `my_client_id:my_client_secret`, and the final header would appear as: